em-ch2/WiNGHacks/README.md

 # 🚀 How to Play
 **Start**: Launch the game and select Start Game from the main menu.

-**Interact**: Talk to the animals through the celestial settings to learn clues about the Horse's whereabouts.
+**Interact**: Talk to the celestial Zodiacs and gain insight on different perspectives about traditions.

-**Minigame**: Master the tapping rhythm to create perfect dumplings and earn the favor of the Zodiacs.
+**Minigame**: Memorize the orders of the Zodiacs to create their dumplings.

 # Team
 **Emily Chen**- [Github](https://github.com/em-ch2)<br>